Update: This article was updated on 7 May 2022

 An experienced waste management consultant will help businesses ensure they have the right storage facilities, the right transportation, and that they have the right waste transfer notes.

 Categorising hazardous waste correctly is vital to ensure you stay on the right side of the law.
+You don’t have to worry whether you make the correct decision when categorising waste.

 Your consultant will assist you in doing that and ensure that notes are filled out correctly.